-People might be tempted to laugh at the story because it says he was caught with an actual “white privilege card”, but even this is a repeat of sad American history.
+People might be tempted to laugh at the story because it says he was caught with an actual “white privilege card”, but even this is a repeat of American history.

 He literally carried a version of prohibition-era get out of jail free “white privilege card” with him.

-I refer to it as the sad chapter of history called prohibition because Americans should all know already it was the KKK who pushed a ban on alcohol to criminalize being black, while distributing privilege cards so whites still could drink.
+I refer to it as the racist chapter of history called prohibition because Americans should all know already it was the KKK who pushed a ban on alcohol to criminalize being black, while distributing privilege cards so whites still could drink.

 The famous game of Monopoly (driving your neighbors into bankruptcy for fun) even made a snarky representation of this concept in the 1930s:

 The ongoing problem with having this kind of historian’s eye also means I can’t avoid noticing the alleged terrorist has a prominent tattoo displayed on Facebook in 2021:

 The stamp on his arm is like this postage stamp from 1969 (“zwanzig” means twenty) very publicly explaining such a mark represents the thirty years following 1919 Weimar Germany (e.g. the rise of Nazism).

 Someone probably shouldn’t have authorized that “celebratory” stamp set for Germany but such Aesopian language of Nazism serves now to demonstrate how they were afoot then and still today.

 The burning question is really does it matter when researchers (such as myself, if you would agree) warn about suspicious data like this and point out who is to blame?
 An even deeper question is why imposters such as foreign spies and domestic terror cells are accommodated by a Wilson or Trump even when a means to prevent them (protect against American deaths) is easily within reach?